Point of Sale

 Of course, if their approach works and gets results, then why fix what’s not broken?

-Dealing with underperforming employees is very much a part of any managers job, so you want to make sure the candidate actually has experience doing this.
+Dealing with underperforming employees is very much a part of any manager’s job, so you want to make sure the candidate actually has experience doing this.

 For example, a manager should handle these two situations differently:

 It doesn’t matter how well-prepared interviewees are, sometimes they forget to share information due to nerves.
-Part of being a good interviewer is understanding this and following up to ensure you get the information to make an informed hiring decision.
+Part of being a great interviewer is understanding this and following up to ensure you get the information to make an informed hiring decision.